Florida Department of Law Enforcement: History

 In July 1990, FDLE was the first state law enforcement agency in the nation to be accredited by the CALEA.
 The agency successfully attained CALEA reaccreditation status in 1995, 2000, 2003, and 2006.
 In October 1996, FDLE was the first statewide law enforcement agency to be accredited by the CFA.
 The agency was jointly reaccredited in 2000, 2003, and 2006 by both the CALEA and CFA.
 FDLE also received initial accreditation by ASCLD/LAB in 1990, and has achieved reaccreditation during each subsequent five-year reaccreditation period.

 In the late 1990s, FDLE's Executive Policy Board was formally organized.
 Composed of program directors, regional special agents in charge, and other headquarters leadership, the EPB provides a frequent forum for the review of department-wide issues and policy-level decision making.

 In 2000, the legislature transferred the Division of Public Assistance Fraud from the auditor general to FDLE.
 The following year, the Department of Community Affairs' Office of Criminal Justice Grants was legislatively transferred to FDLE.
 Following the events of September 11, 2001, FDLE assumed responsibility as the state's domestic security coordinator and partnering with Florida Sheriffs to lead the state's seven Regional Domestic Security Task Forces.
 The Florida Capitol Police, with its responsibility for providing law enforcement and security services to the state Capitol, was legislatively transferred to FDLE in 2002.

-In June 2022, an FDLE investigation found that Broward County Sheriff Gregory Tony had in February 2019 provided false information on an application for a driver's license.
-The FDLE recommended that Tony be charged with the felony of "false affidavit perjury."
-That was one count, of a total of eight, leveled against Tony for “Unlawful Acts in Relation to Driver License.”